puneetkaura/ideas/index.md

 * InstantTest and Rank - For coaching classes
 * AdhaarVerify |PAN Verify | DL Verify | GST verify API's --> One API for India Stack
 * Escrow account which is programmable - Block money, release in parts - Blockchain implementation
-* Spacefi like website page for having co working spaces.
 * Call pair - Share a number tie it to outgoing and incoming numbers.
 Lead passing.
 * SampleStore - Suggested by a friend, samples of raw materials for industry to experiment with.
 * OneStop Logistics shop - I want to sent something from here to x, how do I do it, via Road/Air/Train.